dwrobel/flatcam/README.md

 =================================================

+18.04.2019
+- Gerber Editor: added custom mouse cursors for each mode in Add Track Tool
+- Gerber Editor: Poligonize Tool will first fuse polygons that touch each other and at a second try will create a polygon.
+The polygon will be automatically moved to Aperture '0' (regions).

 17.04.2019

 - Gerber Editor: added some messages to warn user if no selection exists when trying to do aperture deletion or aperture geometry deletion